litmuschaos/litmusctl/README.md

-# litmusctl
+# Litmusctl

-This package provides command line interface to connect agents to Litmus services.
+Litmusctl is a command line interface to manage LitmusPortal services.

 ## Requirements